The Real Cost of Fragmented Technology in Wine and Hospitality

 The Real Cost Is Not Failure.
 It Is Everything That Never Happens

 Most operators associate poor technology with obvious pain points: outages, booking errors, angry customers, staff complaints.
 Those happen.
 But they are not the core issue.
+The real damage of “good enough” technology is silent and cumulative.

 • Revenue you never capture